python-sprints/python-sprints.github.io/_sponsors/deliveroo.md

 they do is driven through great software and a fantastic data team.
 A lot of this is build on open source software and they are excited to give something back to the community.

-Check out their engineering blog: [https://deliveroo.engineering/](https://deliveroo.engineering/)
+Check out their engineering blog: <a href="https://deliveroo.engineering/">https://deliveroo.engineering/</a>